Flocks of Dunlin in rice fields in Colusa, California © Drew KellyFarmlands Program

 Although adequate vegetation removal and field prep will reduce mosquito propagation, enrolled fields may be treated by mosquito/vector control districts.

 All interested applicants must contact their local district representatives to notify them of their possible program enrollment and flooding dates.
 Growers can find their mosquito vector control district here: https://shorturl.at/zDGJS.
-In addition, BirdReturns program managers will notify mosquito/vector control districts upon property selection and landowner confirmation of willingness to enroll.
+In addition, BirdReturns program managers will notify mosquito and vector control districts of fields enrolled in the program upon property selection and landowner confirmation of willingness to enroll.

 Bidding and Selection